 Circuit Breakers

-These circle breakers provide protection to the power system by acting as a switch that automatically and rapidly opens and closes to control the electrical circuit.
+These circuit breakers provide protection to the power system by acting as a switch that automatically and rapidly opens and closes to control the electrical circuit.

 There are four basic types of circuit breakers used in different types of electrical substation components.